olelong/42_Webserv/README.md

 We must take inspiration from the Nginx configuration files.

-The configuration file allows you to retrieve all the necessary information to
+The configuration file allows you to retrieve all the necessary information to create our server.

-create our server.
+It contains mainly the server name, the cgi, the root, the port on which to listen, links to html pages ...

 An example of a config file: